 The 1887-O Morgan dollar, known more officially as the Liberty Head dollar, is a silver coin that was struck at the New Orleans branch of the United States Mint.
-New Orleans struck 11,550,000 Morgan dollars in 1887 and nothing else, and while the vast majority were ultimately melted, the coin remained plentiful in the United States Treasury’s vaults through the early 1960s.
-Sufficient numbers of the coins survive today to satisfy collector demand, but the coin is not commonly found in gem or better grades.
+New Orleans struck 11,550,000 Morgan dollars in 1887 and nothing else, and while the vast majority were ultimately melted, the coin remained plentiful in the Treasury Department’s vaults through the early 1960s.
+Sufficient numbers of the coins survive today to satisfy collector demand, but the coin is not commonly found in Gem or better grades.
 Fewer will survive with Prooflike or Deep Mirror Prooflike characteristics.

 The Morgan dollar gets its name from United States Mint engraver George T. Morgan, who designed the dollar coin in competition with then-Chief Engraver William Barber.
 The two had a generally cordial relationship, though numismatists throughout the generations have supposed that Barber may have been envious of Morgan’s talent as an engraver and treated him with some degree of unprofessionalism.
 This is not true.

 Morgan was born in England and began working for the Mint soon after his arrival in the United States in 1876.
 Morgan was brought on as an assistant engraver in October 1876 and then worked under William Barber.
 In addition to the Liberty Head dollar, Morgan has several coin design credits to his name, including the Columbian half dollar of 1892 and 1893, and an array of pattern coins designed during the late 19th century, most notable of these being the never-released $100 Gold Union coin.